kenhuang41/kenhuang41.github.io/index.md

 Hello!
 My name is Kenny, and I'm a wearer of many hats.
 Most recently, I worked at Jane Street doing Strategy and Product, a flexible role involving data analytics, project management, and problem solving on a daily basis.
-Prior to that, I graduated from Princeton University with a Bachelor's of Science and Engineering in Operations Research and Financial Engineering, as well as four minors in variety of technical disciplines.
-I've served in many leadership roles, including as an officer of Princeton Data Science club and co-vice president of our Table Tennis Club.
+Prior to that, I graduated from Princeton University with a BSE in Operations Research and Financial Engineering, as well as four minors in variety of technical disciplines.
+I've also served in many leadership roles, including as an officer of Princeton Data Science club and co-vice president of our Table Tennis Club.
 In my free time, I enjoy playing volleyball, trying the hottest restaurants in NYC, and watching football and basketball, and a recent interest of mine is archery.
 Feel free to take a look below and see some of things I've worked on!
 You can also find [my resume here](./Resume_081722.pdf){:target="_blank"} and a [brief timeline of my journey thus far here](./timeline){:target="_blank"}.

 [<img src="github.png" width=30px>](https://github.com/kenhuang41/){:target="_blank"}
 [<img src="linkedin.png" width=30px>](https://linkedin.com/in/kenhuang41){:target="_blank"}